aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 # Pickett USAF Aerial Photography Slide Rules

-As I began to look at slide rules, I found a Pickett Model 700 on Ebay.
+As I began to look at slide rules as a hobby, I found a Pickett Model 700 on Ebay.
-Its specialized design and purpose piqued my curiosity, and I ordered it.
+Its specialized design and purpose piqued my curiosity, so I ordered it.

 A few days later, I marveled at the little aluminum jewel in my hands.
 As I studied it, I began to wonder exactly what problems it was designed to solve.